Shadow IT: Prevalence

+A 2026 survey by American cybersecurity company Vanta found that 70 percent of companies have shadow IT, with employees adopting AI tools without full security reviews or IT oversight.
+The report noted that large language models (LLMs) are more likely to be flagged as a security risk than traditional software-as-a-service applications.
+The issue extends to employee behavior, with the report documenting instances of employees reinstalling AI tools after IT departments have revoked access.
+The most commonly used applications identified were ChatGPT, Claude, and Cursor.

 Examples

 Examples of these unofficial data flows include USB flash drives or other portable data storage devices, instant messaging software, Gmail or other online e-mail services, Google Docs or other online document sharing and Skype or other online VOIP software—and other less straightforward products: self-developed Access databases and self-developed Excel spreadsheets and macros.
 Security risks arise when data or applications move outside protected systems, networks, physical location, or security domains.

 BankAmerica employees began deploying personal computers within the company in late 1981.
 While the financial firm already extensively used large computers, as the data processing budget did not account for personal computers, individual employees and offices bought them and expensed them as office supplies.
 After the purchasing department in summer 1982 discovered unusually large purchases from Computerland stores, Bank of America allotted an acquisition budget for small computers and standardized on the IBM PC.
 By early 1983 all executives including president Sam Armacost reportedly had IBM PCs.